goog-cmmartin/thatsiemguy/SOAR/udm_entity_pivot/README.md

 *   `EntityCards.IsPivot`: A boolean indicating if the entity is a pivot entity.
 *   `EntityCards.IsSuspicious`: A boolean indicating if the entity is suspicious.
 *   `EntityCards.IsManuallyCreated`: A boolean indicating if the entity was manually created.
-*   `CreationTime`: The creation time of the alert, used to define the time range for searches.
 *   `SourceSystemUrl`: The base URL for the Google SecOps instance.

-The widget contains two placeholder functions, `buildJsonObject` and `buildJsonObject1`, which generate sample data.
-In a real-world scenario, this data would be dynamically populated by a backend system.
-The `buildJsonObject` function contains placeholders like `[Entity.Identifier]`, which are intended to be replaced by a templating engine.

 ### Theming